-Our camping spot for the night after leaving the Westfjords was a little village named Varmahlíð.
-I’ve had my REI Half Dome 2 Tent for many, many years, which meant I was done setting up well before everyone else in the group.
+After leaving the Westfjords, we set up camp near a little village named Varmahlíð.
+I’ve had my REI Half Dome 2 Tent for many, many years, which meant I set up well before everyone else in the group.
 This time, I took a little stroll through the camp area, eventually finding my way outside of a horse pasture, where half a dozen beautiful and very pregnant mares (and a few foals!) were grazing.
 We were well into golden hour, but considering at this time of year golden hour lasts half the day, the light was always beautiful.
 I spent some time scratching the horses that came up to me, trying to convince the foals to get close, and just enjoying the moment of quiet after a few very busy days.

 I’m not sure which deity blessed me with such perfect conditions, but I was grateful.
-After a time, I was joined by a young girl and her father, also enjoying the scenery and not-so-wild-life.
+After a time enjoying the scenery and not-so-wild-life, a young girl and her father joined me.
 The pure joy of connection with her new friends was tangible, and all three of us were brighter because of it.
 I was lucky enough to get evidence for an evening that I’ll never forget, something I don’t often have, and what resulted is one of my favorite photos I’ve ever taken.